isabellapaige03/Pewlett-Hackard-Analysis/README.md

 ## Results
-  The first table created looks at the employees who were born between January 1, 1952 and December 31, 1955.
+  The first table created looks at the employees who were born between January 1, 1952 and December 31, 1955 to determine the amount of employees retiring soon.
 In the table below there are employees that have been duplicated.
 This is due to employees changing their job position.

   <img width="500" alt="retirementtitles" src="https://user-images.githubusercontent.com/106712521/182982103-30937b2a-9277-431f-aeec-46a52e7dfb69.png">